“The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding.” ~Proverbs 9:10, NIV

 I’ve definitely expanded on the Biblical definition of wisdom here, but hopefully it will help us understand what Elihu said.
 Using the fear of the Lord as his foundation, he points out how Job wrongly said that there is no point in being righteous.
 But beyond this, he states what his friends failed to state, which I summarized from chapter 34, “Job has been sinning by saying there’s no point in doing good.
 God does punish the wicked, but if he chooses to be silent in some cases who are we to accuse him?”

-That’s the crucial point.
-Elihu gives God room to do what he does.
-It’s a simple “let the Potter mold His clay” statement.
-Job’s friends were unable to see this because they were so sure Job had sinned.
+Elihu gives God room to do what he does, even though he doesn’t understand from his perspective.
+Job’s other friends were unable to see this because they were so sure Job had sinned.
 They were partially basing their reasoning on the fear of the Lord in that they were taking sin seriously, but they also had some assumptions that prevented them from being able to figure it out.
 In fact, if they truly feared the Lord, Job’s exemplary life would have meant something to them.

 The book of Job has one resounding declaration: the fear of the Lord is the beginning of wisdom.
 My hope is that this blog would always be based on that foundation, otherwise it’s no more a road to wisdom than any other ponderings in caves out there.